Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Preliminaries

-mapping each tuple $\bx\in\setofrv{\bX}$ to a non-negative real.
-A CPT $\theta$ for $X$ given $\bY$ is a factor over $X,\bY$ which satisfies $\sum_x \theta({x,\by}) = 1$ for all $\by\in\setofrv{\bY}$.
-Unlike CPTs, factors are closed under both product and sum-out.
-This is crucial for algorithms (such as Variable Elimination) that rely on pushing marginalization (\ie sum-out) to smaller components, reducing the cost of computations.
+Unlike CPTs, factors are closed under both \emph{product and sum-out} operations.
+This is crucial for algorithms (\eg\ Variable Elimination) that rely on pushing the sum (marginalization) to smaller components to reduce the cost of computations.
 The so generated partial results are factors, but not CPTs.
-Moving to factors is also necessary to incorporate evidence in BNs.
+Moving to factors is also necessary to incorporate evidence.

-\subparagraph{Product and Sum of Factors.} \todocf{The following sentence needs to be expanded.
-The cost discussed in the example is actually different.\\

-See \cref{app:section_2} for an example of smaller computations using factors compared to using tensors of matrices. product is neither tensor product nor contraction of tensors (say where useful)}